dimen311/component-element-usage/README.md

 4. Click **Install**.

 Alternatively, you can manually install the extension by downloading it from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/).

-## Usage

-1. Open any Angular project in Visual Studio Code.
-2. In the HTML file, right-click on a component tag you wish to find.
-3. Select **Find All Elements Usage** from the context menu.
-4. The extension will search through your project’s HTML templates and display all occurrences of the component.

 ## Requirements